What is a Spotting Hole Drill Bit? – All You Should Know!

 The variation of characteristics of spot hole drill bit depends on the material type and the tip angle.

-spotting hole and center drill bits
+spotting hole center drill bits

 Spotting vs center drill bit